FixMyBerlin/fixmy.platform/README.md

     $ python manage.py exportgastrosignups --format geojson --area gastrosignup_area.geojson

+### updatehbi

+Bootstrap the database for HBI.
+Downloads and imports road and intersection data, section details and section accidents, also applying migrations.

+    $ python manage.py updatehbi

 ### importsections

 Imports sections from shape file.
 The file is usually downloaded from S3 with `downloadfiles`.